Coral-Jade Haines

-Coral-Jade Haines (born 21 June 1996) is an English footballer who plays in the FA Women's Championship for Crystal Palace.
-She plays as either a midfielder or a forward.
+Coral-Jade Haines (born 21 June 1996) is an English footballer who plays as either a midfielder or a forward.

 Club career

 Birmingham City

 After advancing through Birmingham's Centre of Excellence, Haines made her debut for Birmingham City in 2013 at the age of 16.
 She scored her first goal for the team in a match against Liverpool on 1 September that year.

 On 16 October 2013, at the age of 17, Haines played in a match against PK-35 Vantaa in the first leg of the 2013–14 UEFA Women's Champions League Round of 32.
 Birmingham defeated PK-35 Vantaa 1–0 and advanced to the Round of 16.

 In April 2015, Haines scored a goal against Manchester City in the quarterfinal match of the 2014–15 FA Women's Cup.
 On 1 September 2015 Haines scored the game-winning goal against Bristol Academy in the sixteenth minute helping Birmingham win 2–0.